 Developed an FPGA-based automatic table tennis score keeper, implemented fully in hardware logic without the use of a CPU.
 By analyzing a video feed of a live game, the system awards points in real time with no direct user input.
-The project has been featured on Hackaday and the October 2015 issue of IEEE Computer Magazine, and our demo video has been viewed over 13,000 times on YouTube.
+The project has been featured on Hackaday and the October 2015 issue of IEEE Computer Magazine.
+Check out our demo video!

 Wrote and optimized algorithms in C/C++ to benchmark a novel high-performance, energy-efficient parallel computing microarchitecture by mapping them to a research ISA.
 Contributions acknowledged in two accepted 2014 IEEE MICRO papers (1, 2) authored by the group.

 Programmed and debugged the command and data handling board of a high-agility nanosatellite set to launch in 2017.
 The board serves as the satellite's central router and interfaces with the flight computer, radio, and numerous sensors such as a gyroscope, a spectrometer and a star tracker.